 Nature is the fundamental idea around which our Association was formed.

 From the very first, this has been a journey of many – a journey of inter-dependence.
 Of emergence.
 Of Adaptation and change.
 And in common with all that we know of nature, ASP has lived through a number of cycles of change.
-This is a Phoenix organisation – full of renewal, magic and surprises – and the story of the whole is a fractal kaleidoscope of individual transformations.
+This was born a Phoenix organisation – full of renewal, magic and surprises – and the story of the whole is a kaleidoscope lit with the fractal colours of individual transformations.
+There is a standing invitation for associates to to contribute their parts of ASP’s history and while there may be differences of opinion – both versions will always be true.

 Description: The Association of Sustainability Practitioners (ASP) promotes learning that transforms behaviour from unsustainable to sustainable practices.
 It supports, challenges and connects people on this journey.
 The association was founded in September 2004 by a large group of people, gathered and coordinated by Mike Zeidler, who led the development of the form they devised together.

 ASP has never had any staff.
-It is a company limited by guarantee, with four directors, 1397 Linkedin group members, and 1984 subscribers to the newsletter.
+It is a company limited by guarantee, with a varying number of directors, a large Linkedin group, and a newsletter with over 2000 subscribers.
 The association facilitates maximum engagement at low cost and with minimal structure.
 The association results in projects, events and reports whenever its members create them according to the criteria set out in the membership agreement (link to document to follow).

 1.3 Phases of development